Rigellute/blog/src/pages/aws-apigw-https-proxy.md

 Setting up HTTPS termination for your servers is painful.
 It usually involves purchasing an SSL certificate from a third party and then modifying configuration files on your instance.
 You'll also need to manage renewing the certificate once it has expired.

-The simplest way to use HTTPS with an AWS Elastic Beanstalk environment is to assign a [AWS Certificate Manager (ACM)](https://aws.amazon.com/certificate-manager/) certificate to your environment's load balancer (more [here](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/configuring-https.html)).
+The simplest way to use HTTPS with an AWS Elastic Beanstalk environment is to assign an [AWS Certificate Manager (ACM)](https://aws.amazon.com/certificate-manager/) certificate to your environment's load balancer (more [here](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/configuring-https.html)).
 With this setup, you get a free SSL certificate and ACM will manage renewing the certificate.

 This is great if you actually need a load balancer to route requests between multiple instances.
 But introduces higher cost especially when you only need a single instance.